MarsX-dev/seobot-nextjs-blog/README.md

 You can begin customizing your blog design by editing the files under the `app/blog/` route.
 Your changes will be automatically reflected in the app thanks to Next.js's hot reloading feature.

+## Sitemap Configuration for SEO

+### Automatic Integration

+This project comes with a separate `blog/sitemap.xml` generated dynamically.
+If you have an existing dynamic sitemap, you can programmatically merge the blog sitemap into it.
+The exact steps depend on how you're generating your main sitemap, but the goal is to combine them seamlessly.

+### Standalone Blog Sitemap

+If you prefer not to merge, it's crucial to submit the standalone `blog/sitemap.xml` to your Google Search Console for SEO.

+- Open Google Search Console.
+- Select 'Sitemaps' from the menu.
+- Enter the URL of your `blog/sitemap.xml`.
+- Click 'Submit'.

+⚠️ **Google Limits**: keep this in mind that Google restricts sitemaps to 50,000 URLs and a file size of up to 50MB.

 ## Contributing

 If you find any bugs or have feature suggestions, please open an issue or submit a pull request.